-In Chapter 21 of First Principles Merrill describes research on the effectiveness of using these principles which he and his students have carried out.
-However, the nature of that research was fairly limited and none of it was published in peer-reviewed academic journals.
+In Chapter 21 of First Principles Merrill describes research evidence on the effectiveness of using these principles which he and his students have carried out.
+However, the nature of that research evidence was fairly limited and none of it was published in peer-reviewed academic journals.
 At the conclusion of the chapter Merrill writes: “It is clear that more carefully controlled research directly evaluating the . . . contribution of First Principles of Instruction is needed.”

 Since the book was published in 2012 there have been no studies which attempted to empirically validate the use of the principles resulting in more effective learning.
 To be fair, this is not just an issue for Merrill’s work, Klein & Richey (2015 ) state that “most claims of efficacy in the application and use of ISD [Instructional Systems Design] principles are anecdotal and empirically unsubstantiated”.